Sarabjeet-singh1/yt-extension/README.md

-# Social Video Downloader Extension 🍎 Now with Safari Support
+# Social Video Downloader Extension

 A browser extension that allows you to download videos and audio from YouTube, X, and Instagram using yt-dlp.